lordAaron0121/Supply-Chain-Optimization/Supply Planning using Linear Programming/README.md

 - Outbound Transportation Costs from the DCs to the final customers *($/Carton)*
 - Customer Demand *(Carton)*

+## References
+- Computational Infrastructure for Operations Research, Optimization with PuLP (Documentation)

 ## About me 😎
 Data Science and Artificial Intelligence Sophomore aspired to be an analyst and interested in the logistics and supply chain industry.